What is an immersive Arabic course?

 Why do I need to pay for health insurance?

-Lebanon does not currently have a free healthcare system and Saifi Institute cannot be responsible for your health costs while you are in Lebanon.
-On arrival at the institute, you will need to show evidence of a health insurance policy that covers you for the entire duration of the program.
+Lebanon presently lacks a free healthcare system, and Saifi Institute cannot assume responsibility for your healthcare expenses during your stay in Lebanon.
+Upon arrival at the institute, you will be required to present proof of a health insurance policy that provides coverage for the entire duration of the program.

 Does Saifi have a health insurance program I can purchase?

-No, you must organize your health insurance with a provider in your home country.
-Please remember to bring evidence of your policy with you when you attend the course.
-Students cannot commence the program without it.
+No, you must arrange your health insurance with a provider in your home country.
+It is essential to bring evidence of your policy with you when you attend the course.
+Students cannot begin the program without providing proof of health insurance.

 How can we change the dollar to Lebanese currency?